< Back to Program List

 Graduate courses offered by the School of Communication and Journalism in collaboration with the Alda Center are taught by faculty with diverse expertise including: science, technology, engineering, math, medicine, journalism, communications, public policy and theater.
-This multidisciplinary approach to science communication training helps students tap into innate connections that come alive naturally when people share a passion for their work.
+This multidisciplinary approach to science communication education and training helps students tap into innate connections that come alive naturally when people share a passion for their work.

 For an up to date list, see our faculty page